Mark P. Bernstein

 Before joining Drexel, Professor Bernstein was the director of the Omer Poos Law Library at Saint Louis University, where he also was an Assistant Professor of Law.
 He also was Associate director and senior lecturing fellow at the Duke University Law Library.

-He is keenly aware of the major shifts affecting the traditional model of legal education including the increase in practical skills courses, interdisciplinary research, joint degrees and specialized concentrations.
-He also realizes how the role of librarians as educators will increase as they are asked to instruct faculty and students in using new and a wider array of legal resources.
+Bernstein's scholarship involves major shifts affecting the traditional model of legal education including the increase in practical skills courses, interdisciplinary research, joint degrees and specialized concentrations.
+He also studies the increasing role of librarians to educate faculty and students in using a new and wider array of legal resources.